Preschool Learning Center

 PRESCHOOL LEARNING CENTER NEWS

 Join our Parents of Preschoolers monthly gathering for nurture and support!
-Our next gathering is Thursday January 11, 2018, 9:00-10:00am-ish.
+Next meetings will be Tuesday October 9 and Wednesday October 10, 9:00-10:00ish.
 We gather in the Infant Nursery.
 Plan to come for light refreshments, fellowship and an opportunity to share and support one another.
 This is for ANY who parent preschoolers, whether or not you are enrolled at our Preschool!
 Questions?
 Email Leslee Kirkconnell or Dana Patterson.

-The PLC is open to all children ages 3-4 regardless of race, nationality or creed.
-If your child turns 3 or 4 years of age on or before August 1st of the school year -- they are eligible to attend the PLC.
+The PLC is open to all children ages 2-4 regardless of race, nationality or creed.
+If your child turns 2, 3 or 4 years of age on or before August 1st of the school year -- they are eligible to attend the corresponding class at the PLC.

-3 & 4 year old classes are offered.
-The 4's class will meets on Mon/Wed or Tues/Thur. from 9:00 am till 1:30 pm.
+2, 3 & 4 year old classes are offered.
+The 4's class meets on Mon/Wed or Tues/Thur. from 9:00 am till 1:30 pm.
 Four's classes bring a lunch from home.
 Lunchtime is shared in the classroom as a class.
-The 3's class can choose from Mon/Wed or Tues/Thur. meeting from 9:00 am till 12:00 noon.
+The 3's class can choose from Mon/Wed meeting from 9:00 am-12:00 noon OR Tues/Thurs meeting from 9:00 am-1:30 pm with a lunch from home and a quiet time with a nap mat from home.

 The PLC class year begins in August and ends in May.
 In general, the PLC follows the Bowling Green City school calendar.